Millie Farrow

-Millie Laura Farrow (born 3 June 1996) is an English professional footballer who plays as a forward for North Carolina Courage.
+Millie Laura Farrow (born 3 June 1996) is an English professional footballer who plays as a forward for Central Coast Mariners in the A-League Women competition.
 She has represented England on the under-19 and under-23 national teams.

 Career

 Farrow attended Itchen College in Southampton where she was part of the team who won the ECFA National Knockout Cup, scoring four goals in the final against Wyke College at the Bescot Stadium.